Six limbs (Indian painting): Sādhārana (depiction of everyday life)

 Sādhārana focuses on representing common, everyday subjects, grounding the artwork in the realities of daily life.
 This limb emphasizes relatability and accessibility, making the artwork resonate with the viewer's own experiences and surroundings.
 Artists depict scenes from daily life, such as market activities, domestic chores, and social interactions.
 This practice not only adds realism but also reflects the cultural and societal contexts of the time, providing valuable insights into the artist's world.

 Varnikābhanga (use of color)

 Varnikābhanga involves the application, blending, and harmonization of colors to enhance the visual and emotional impact of the painting.
 Color is a powerful tool in art, capable of conveying mood, atmosphere, and symbolic meaning.
 Mastery of color usage can transform a composition, adding depth and vibrancy.
 Artists study color theory, including the relationships between colors, such as complementary and analogous colors.
 They also explore techniques for creating gradients, shading, and highlights to add dimension and realism.
 The careful selection and application of colors help in setting the tone of the painting and guiding the viewer's emotional response.

-These six limbs collectively form a holistic approach to art, ensuring that each piece is not only a display of technical skill but also a profound expression of beauty, emotion, and cultural significance.
-By adhering to the Ṣaḍaṅga, artists can create works that are deeply resonant and enduring.
+These six limbs collectively form a holistic approach to art, ensuring that each piece is not only a display of technical skill but also an expression of emotion and cultural significance.
+By adhering to the Ṣaḍaṅga, artists can create works that are resonant and enduring.